-IF THEN the insured initially certifies PP acreage will be left idle, but the revise the acreage report to delete this ineligible PP acreage.
-If the insured has an active policy for the crop planted, and insured later plants it to a second crop the crop has not been reported, the acreage report may be within the LPP for the PP crop, and revised to add the crop acreage if it is prior to the acreage the insured does not meet the double reporting date for the planted crop.
-If it is after the acreage cropping requirements, reporting date for the planted crop, the revised acreage report may be revised to add the crop as insured acreage IF a crop inspection is performed and the crop meets the criteria for accepting unreported acreage (unreported unit, if applicable), 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 as outlined in procedures for crop inspections in the LAM. the insured reported PP acres for a Refer to subsection 11 E for example. crop for which no eligible PP acres are provided under the policy (e.g., 100 acres of soybeans with no crop insurance history) but has eligible PP acres for another crop (e.g., 90 acres of corn). the insured reported 100 PP acres of revise the acreage report to show 10 acres of PP acres for black turtle beans, and the insured's black turtle beans and 90 acres PP for navy beans. dry bean history in the 4 most recent policy crop years shows the maximum acres for types of dry beans are: 10 acres for black turtle beans and 90 acres for navy beans acreage reported as PP is found to not revise the acreage report to delete this ineligible acreage from be eligible for PP coverage the acreage report. acreage reported as PP acres to be left revise the acreage report to delete the PP acreage.
-If acreage idle, is planted to crop reported as is planted after the LPP (or after FPD if LPP is not PP after the LPP (after the FPD if applicable), the acreage report is revised to show the acreage LPP is not applicable) as insured or uninsured depending on the insured's choice. it is varified that the DD agrees of the revise the acreage report to reflect the correct unit in which insured crop is physically located in a the PP acreage is located. different unit than was reported on the 11 acreage to rocated. the initial acreage report, the number of reported PP acres revise the acreage report to delete the number of acres that exceeds the number of acres eligible exceed the number of acres eligible for a PP payment. for a PP payment, 3 F-1/ the acreage reported as PP according revise the acreage to remove the ineligible acres. to the insured's practices/rotational requirements show the acreage would have remained fallow or been planted to another crop than the crop reported as PP,
+THEN revise the acreage report to delete this ineligible PP acreage.
+If the insured has an active policy for the crop planted, and the crop has not been reported, the acreage report may be revised to add the crop acreage if it is prior to the acreage reporting date for the planted crop.
+If it is after the acreage reporting date for the planted crop, the revised acreage report may be revised to add the crop as insured acreage IF a crop inspection is performed and the crop meets the criteria for accepting unreported acreage (unreported unit, if applicable), as outlined in procedures for crop inspections in the LAM.
+Refer to subsection 11 E for example. revise the serves as remark to show 10 serves of DD serves for revise the acreage report to show 10 acres of PP acres for black turtle beans and 90 acres PP for navy beans. black turtie beans and 90 acres PP for havy beans. revise the acreage report to delete this ineligible acreage from the acreage report. revise the acreage report to delete the PP acreage.
+If acreage is planted after the LPP (or after FPD if LPP is not applicable), the acreage report is revised to show the acreage as insured or uninsured depending on the insured's choice.

+revise the acreage report to reflect the correct unit in which the PP acreage is located. maying the source of money to delete the may be of consultated revise the acreage report to delete the number of acres that exceed the number of acres eligible for a PP payment. revise the acreage to remove the ineligible acres.
+Tevise the dereage to remove the mengione deres.

-IF THEN the number of PP and planted acres revise the acreage report to reflect the number of acres of PP reported do not match the PP and the and planted acres that were actually determined to exist. planted acres that were determined to and planted deles that were detainly determined to exist. exist and the total number of EXAMPLE: determined acres do not exceed the reported acres for the unit; and: Reported Acres 50 planted \$5,000 liab.
+IF THEN the number of PP and planted acres revise the acreage report to reflect the number of acres of PP reported do not match the PP and the and planted acres that were actually determined to exist. planted acres that were determined to printed acres that were actually acterimined to exist. exist and the total number of EXAMPLE: determined acres do not exceed the reported acres for the unit; and: Reported Acres 50 planted \$5,000 liab.
 100 PP \$ 6,000 liab.
-(1) the PP acres are not increased, $\frac{1}{1}$ Total liab. = \$11,000 liab. and all other PP eligibility 411,000 Huoi requirements are met, and Determined Acres 75 planted \$7,500 liab.
-75 PP \$ 4,500 liab.
-(2) The planted acres pass a crop $\frac{1}{1}$ Total liab. = \$\frac{12,000}{12,000}\$ liab. inspection in accordance with the , , , , , , , , , , , , , , , , , , , , criteria for increasing liability stated If the planted acreage did not pass the crop inspection, the PP in the LAM. acres that were not prevented from planting (25 acres in this case) would have to be removed, and the planted acreage could not be added.
+(1) the PP acres are not increased, $\frac{1}{1}$ Total liab. = \$11,000 liab. and all other PP eligibility + requirements are met, and Determined Acres 75 planted \$7,500 liab.
+1 75 PP \$ 4,500 liab.
+(2) The planted acres pass a crop $\frac{1}{1}$ Total liab. = \$12,000 liab. inspection in accordance with the . , criteria for increasing liability stated If the planted acreage did not pass the crop inspection, the PP in the LAM. acres that were not prevented from planting (25 acres in this case) would have to be removed, and the planted acreage could not be added.